KillianGUILLAUME/Deep_BSDE/README.md

 -delta_hedge : to ensure that the Y_0 value learnt by the network is supposed to be the option's risk-neutral value.

 TODO :

-Black-Scholes d-dimensional, and run the neural network, compare it with the monte-carlo methods.
-Do a grid search with several dimensions, plot the convergence rates in terms of times.
+Do a grid search with several dimensions, plot the convergence rates in terms of times (with Black-Scholes model)

 Optimize parameters with Ray Tune or Optuna.